 NRI and Gold Investments: A must have asset

 Hello readers!
 I hope you are doing well.
-We at RemitAnalyst have decided to come up with a blog series to educate our readers about Remittance and its importance in every Indian household where at least a single person is living abroad: be it for education, business or a dream job.
-This is another blog from the series.
-Here, we talk about how an NRI can invest in Gold as an Asset.
+We at RemitAnalyst decided to develop a blog series to educate our readers about Remittance and its importance in every Indian household where at least a single person is living abroad, whether for education, business, or a dream job.
+It is another blog from the series.
+We talk about how an NRI can invest in Gold as Asset.

-Let’s understand how much of the money under remittance is actually going into Gold as an asset.
+Let's understand how much of the money under Remittance goes into Gold as an asset.

-We see, we don’t have actual % of it.
-Even if some part of above % is going into Gold investments indirectly in later stage depending on how money is being actually used.
-Let’s understand how an NRI resident can invest in Gold as an asset.
+We see we don't have the actual % of it.
+Even if some of the above % is going into Gold investments indirectly in a later stage, depending on how money is being used, let's understand how an NRI resident can invest in Gold as an asset.

-Everyone’s favorite metal is Gold.
-We Indians just adore it and that’s why we love to hold on to it like a privileged asset since ages.
-Gold is one such asset which never depreciates with time.
-NRI investors should consider buying Gold in digital formats via below means.
+Everyone's favorite metal is Gold.
+We Indians adore it, and that's why we love to hold it like a privileged asset for ages.
+Gold is one such asset that never depreciates with time.
+NRI investors should consider buying Gold in digital formats via the below means.